Fluff4life/SparkV/.github/CONTRIBUTING.md

 ## How to Contribute

-If you want to contribute to Ch1llBlox's development, feel free to fork our repo and submit a pull request.
+If you want to contribute to SparkV's development, feel free to fork our repo and submit a pull request.

 ## Steps